Mar 11, 2026

 Turner was extremely interested in Snooks and her folded ears, to the point that he crossed the breed with American and British Shorthairs.
 This then started the origins of the Scottish Fold.

-The breed became a popular cat breed across the world.
-At the same time, the practice also created a buzz about responsible cat breeding and tending to the cat’s overall health instead of its physical features.
+The breed became popular worldwide.
+At the same time, the practice created buzz about responsible cat breeding and caring for the Scottish Fold’s overall health rather than its iconic ears.

 As a result, breeders shifted to breeding the cat with straight-eared cats.
 This helps preserve the Scottish Fold while keeping its most iconic feature.
 Today, Highland Folds continue to become a favorite of families and owners worldwide.